AWS EC2 Unauthorized Admin Credential Fetch via Assumed Role

 21

-22### Investigating AWS EC2 Admin Credential Fetch via Assumed Role
+22### Investigating AWS EC2 Unauthorized Admin Credential Fetch via Assumed Role

 23

-24This rule detects the first occurrence of a user identity using the `GetPasswordData` API call in AWS, which retrieves the administrator password of an EC2 instance.
+24This rule detects the first occurrence of a role using the `GetPasswordData` API call, which retrieves the administrator password, against an unauthorized EC2 instance in AWS.
 This can be an indicator of an adversary attempting to escalate privileges or move laterally within EC2 instances.

 25